 And though it’s a bit pricier than the average cloud POS provider, they do offer a full suite of features not typically found in a basic product with client support with a history of going above and beyond the call of duty.

-The developers have gone the extra mile to provide a full feature set for high-end retailers with extensive inventory tracking with the ability to build complex matrices to account for multiple permutations of product styles, the ability to track and charge for labor costs, API integration with other services and customer relationship and profile tracking with sales history and monitoring lines of credit.
+The developers have gone the extra mile to provide a full feature set for high-end retailers with extensive inventory tracking with the ability to build complex matrices to account for multiple permutations of product styles, the ability to track and charge for labor costs, API integration with other services and customer relationships and profile tracking with sales history and monitoring lines of credit.

-ShopKeep, is an iPad focused POS system built for quick service restaurants, coffee shops, food trucks, cafes and the like; the small to medium sized business owner with a need for more control over data while still being nimble and efficient.
-It’s a cost-effective alternative to the barebones approach offered by Square, for example.
+ShopKeep, is an iPad focused POS apps system built for quick service restaurants, coffee shops, food trucks, cafes and the like; small to medium sized business owner with a need for more control over data while still being nimble and efficient.
+It’s a cost-effective alternative to the bare-bones approach offered by Square, for example.

-The iPad camera also functions as a built-in barcode scanner, a useful and surprisingly uncommon, feature in mobile POS.
+The iPad camera also functions as a built-in barcode scanner, a useful and surprisingly uncommon feature in mobile POS.
 The app offers table, menu and tabs management, gratuity, basic reporting, transaction history, receipt customization and tips and an offline capability in case of network outages.

 In addition to the fact that it’s easy to use, merchants especially may find their lives made a bit more interesting with the inclusion of Groupon deals integration.
 Special promotions can be scanned & tracked along with any other bits of customer and transaction data, allowing merchants to easily track Groupon’s impact on their business.

-To conclude, the vast selection of modern cloud POS service providers shows that commerce is set to continue to grow.
+To conclude, the vast selection of modern cloud POS service providers & POS apps shows that commerce is set to continue to grow.
 Your best chance for survival, growth and achieving maximum efficiency is by adopting systems capable of crunching the numbers in real-time, those that guarantee availability to your customers while giving you the flexibility and personalization you require for your particular business.